thadityarajsingh/OptiStop/README.md

     └── README.md
 ```

-## Hackathon framing

-**One-line pitch:** OptiStop makes the decision to stop searching adaptive by combining opportunity quality, changing regimes, uncertainty, and strategic search costs.
+OptiStop makes the decision to stop searching adaptive by combining opportunity quality, changing regimes, uncertainty, and strategic search costs.

 ## Limitations

-This is a hackathon/research prototype.
+This is a research prototype.
 The benchmark scenarios are synthetic and the game-theoretic component is a payoff framing rather than a claim of a universal Nash equilibrium.
 Real-world validation would require domain-specific data, calibration, and robustness testing.